Skip to main content

 A system installed in Galbally today will generate clean electricity for 25-30 years with minimal maintenance.

-Government Support for Solar in Galbally
+Solar grants available in Galbally

 Homeowners in Galbally, Co.
 Limerick can apply for the SEAI solar PV grant.
 The maximum grant of €1,800 is confirmed for 2026.